-Why Calcium is Important
+Why Calcium Is Important

-This is the theoretical basis for the acid-alkaline diet, which is supposedly based on choosing foods that have a net alkaline effect and avoiding foods that are "acid forming."
+This is the theoretical basis for the acid-alkaline diet, which is based on choosing foods that have a net alkaline effect and avoiding foods that are "acid forming."

 However, there really isn't much scientific support for this theory.